by Amber Ratliff, Published July 30, 2014

 Digital Inclusion, located in Sill Hall on EMU’s campus, is a technological training program intended to train youth in grades 6-8.
 By providing education and the skill set needed to rebuild computers, students have an opportunity to fine-tune a skill that can be an asset to them in the future.

-For more information about the summer camp and Digital Inclusion, please visit http://www.emich.edu/summercamps or call Bia Hamed at 734-487-0407.
+For more information, visit the Summer Camp and Digital Inclusion homepage or call Bia Hamed at 734-487-0407.